sethmlarson/delt/docs/source/sources/travis.rst

 -----------------------------

-Put the following code into your ``before_script`` section of your ``.travis.yml`` file and you will automatically collect environment information with Delt.
+Put the following code into your ``before_script`` section of your ``.travis.yml`` file and you will automatically collect build environment information with Delt.

 .. code-block:: yaml
     :caption: travis.yml